-The Group's liquidity position - supported by suitable high quality liquid assets (HQLA) and the significant contribution from retail stable funding - remained within the risk limits set out in the current Group Liquidity Policy for the first three months of 2019: both regulatory indicators, LCR and NSFR already reach levels well above the regulatory and internal limits.

-In the first quarter of 2019, the Liquidity Coverage Ratio (LCR) of the Intesa Sanpaolo Group, measured according to Delegated Regulation (EU) 2015/61, amounted to an average of 160%.
-For the purposes of compliance with the internal limits, the LCR indicator also takes account of the prudential estimate of the "additional outflows for other products and services", assessed based on the provisions of Article 23 of Delegated Regulation (EU) 2015/61.
+The Group's liquidity position - supported by suitable high quality liquid assets (HQLA) and the significant contribution from retail stable funding - remained within the risk limits set out in the current Group Liquidity Policy for the first nine months of 2019: both regulatory indicators, LCR and NSFR, were met, already reaching a level well above the minumum limits provided for by the EU Regulatory requirements.
+Over the last 12 months, the Liquidity Coverage Ratio (LCR) of the Intesa Sanpaolo Group, measured according to Delegated Regulation (EU) no. 2015/61, has amounted to an average of 161.8%.